State Capital Counsel Mechanism Certification

 Litigation challenging these regulations was resolved in March 2017, when the Supreme Court denied a petition for a writ of certiorari, letting stand the United States Court of Appeals for the Ninth Circuit’s instructions to dismiss the case.

 The Attorney General directed the Office of Legal Policy (“OLP”) to manage the application and review process set forth in the regulations.
-See “Guidance for Certification of State Capital Counsel Mechanisms” (August 22, 2017).
+See “” (August 22, 2017).